 Individual aspects of performance relates to things personal to each athlete such as motivation, personality, behaviour, and attitudes.
 For example, some people can ‘psych’ themselves up easily, some are more laid back.
 Some athletes perform well under pressure but others prefer to take a more relaxed approach and not put themselves under additional pressure.
-Understanding how peoples personalities differ can help when designing competition and training plans as well as preparing mentally for peak performance.

 Mental preparation relates to how the athlete gets in the right frame of mind for optimum performance and includes management of stress, mental rehearsal, and visualisation.